zackkrida/fauxpenverse/rfcs/20220218-introduce_ui_state_cookie_to_frontend.md

 I believe the cookie I am proposing we add in this RFC falls under this and we would not need a consent banner for it.

-We should however add an explanatory page for our cookie usage; potentially this could just be a general "Privacy" page that links out to the WP.org privacy policy and explains Openverse specific things.
+We should however add an explanatory page for our cookie usage; potentially this could just be a general "Privacy" page that links out to the WP.org privacy policy and explains fauxpenverse specific things.

 ## Cookie shape